boesemar/zonefile/README.md

 # Name attribute magic

-Since 1.04 the :name attribute is preserved and returned as defined in a previous record if a zonefile entry omits it.
+The :name attribute is preserved and returned as defined in a previous record if a zonefile entry omits it.
 This should be the expected behavior for most users.
 You can switch this off globally by calling Zonefile.preserve_name(false)